ObjectModules/deploy/Mapping.md

 ##What we offer
 Here you almost come to the end story behind our concept.
 You can say that this project is about a mapping system.
 A unique mapping system to define between what we do want with the way that we are going to achieve it.

 You may agree that _[[this concept|Mapping#our-concept]]_, as we have explained above, is basically applicable for general case.
-Since we decided to port our project on GitHub, then we are going to manage our repositories of this project follow to the concept.
+Since we decided to port this project on GitHub, then we are going to manage our repositories of the project follow to the concept.

 You can find our explanation about this concept in more detail.
 We will start to explain on how we make the mapping.
 We are going also to manage a different assignment on our section, each of them hold a unique task and all will be important when they are getting combined on achieving to what we want.